December 17th, 2018 / 0 Comments

 Common food allergies and substitutes

 The most common food allergies are dairy, egg, soy, wheat, peanut, tree nuts, fish and shellfish.
-When considering food/ingredient substitutes as you prepare dishes for your family, try using allergen-free recipes, such as those featured on the American Academy of Allergy, Asthma and Immunology (AAAI) website.
+When considering food/ingredient substitutes as you prepare dishes for your family, try using allergen-free recipes.

 Awareness and education is key to managing food allergies